-After exploring the museum, refuel and relax in our café – serving a range of hot and cold meals, snacks and a selection of drinks.
+After exploring the museum, refuel and relax in our café – serving a range of hot and cold drinks and snacks.

 Picnic tables are located around the perimeter of the main public car park.
 Food and drink items are not allowed in our galleries.